 Cleveland Museum of Natural History provides a number of activities for children, including summer camps and one-time classes, in addition to offering a wide variety of paleontological exhibits.
 For more information, call (216) 231-4600, or go to: www.cmnh.org/.

 Heidelberg University in Toledo offers several opportunities for students in grades 5 through 12 to experience archaeology.
 During most of the school year, classes can visit Johnson's Island and learn about the American Civil War and how archaeology helps to interpret the past.
 For more information, visit: http://johnsonsisland.heidelberg.edu/ or contact David R. Bush, Ph.D., at (419) 448-2327.

-Also, the Ohio Historical Society has developed a variety of resource programs for teachers to tap into a wide range of subject-focused field trips.
-Dozens of programs based on important Ohio and national historical themes are offered at many of the Society's 62 sites, which include museums, military forts, nature preserves, and living-history villages.
-For more information, call 614-297-2300, or visit its Web site at:
+The Ohio Historical Center has interesting exhibits that explore Ohio's past, such as "The First Ohioans."
+This virtual exhibit features one of the most significant archaeological collections in the United States, with articles from all known prehistoric cultures of the Midwest region.
+The Ohio Historical Society has also developed a variety of resource programs for teachers to tap into a wide range of subject-focused field trips.
+Dozens of programs based on important Ohio and national historical themes are offered at many of the Society's 57 sites, which include museums, military forts, nature preserves, and living-history villages.
+For more information, call (614) 297-2300, or visit the website at:

 BACK TO STATE-BY-STATE GUIDE